 When you add or modify a disk type, the Disk Type Editor dialog box appears (Figure 27).
-Table 14 describes the fields on the Enter New Disk Type dialog box.
+Table 12 describes the fields on the Enter New Disk Type dialog box.

 Note: The Sectors and Sector Size fields are populated with values from the Disk Labeler utility.
-For more information, see Labeling Disk Drives on page 68.
+For more information, see Labeling Disk Drives on page 63.

-Chapter 3: Windows SNFS Server Installation/Configuration Configuring StorNext File System on Windows

-Figure 27 Server Configuration: Enter New Disk Type
+Figure 27 Server Configuration: Enter New Disk Disk Type Editor

-Disk Type Editor X

-Disk Type KEnter New Names
+Туре Disk Type <enter name="" new=""></enter>

 Sectors 0

-Sector Size
+Sector Size 512

 OK Cancel

-Table 14 Server Configuration:Enter New Disk Type
+Table 12Server Configuration:Enter New Disk Type